 Water (H2O) is a molecule consisting of two hydrogen atoms covalently bonded to an oxygen atom.
 These bonds are formed because the oxygen atom needs two electrons to fill its outer shell, and each hydrogen atom needs one electron.
 The formation of the water molecule conveniently fills the outer shells of all three atoms, which is why water molecules form from the two gases.

 The molecular bonds formed by the hydrogen and oxygen atoms in water are so weak they often break apart due to random thermal energy.
 So when sodium wants to get rid of its extra electron, water is an easy target.
 One of the hydrogen/oxygen bonds in water is easily broken, and the sodium atom donates its unwanted electron, filling the vacated space in oxygen's outer shell.
 Because the donated electron moved from a high energy state around sodium to a lower energy state around oxygen, extra energy is released.
-This makes the chemical reaction explosive.
-This video shows why you don't want to put metallic sodium on your eggs.
+This ScienceFix video shows how explosive the chemical reaction can be.

 Table salt contains sodium in its ionic form.
 That's why it doesn't explode on contact with water, and why it has nutritional value.
 It complements the chloride ion because they have opposite charges which balance each other in many biological processes.
 Sodium also complements potassium, because while they are both positive ions, they are also chemically different.
 The chemical differences between sodium and potassium are useful in controlling diffusion across our cell membranes, while the electrostatic differences between sodium and chloride are important in maintaining an electrical imbalance across those same cell membranes.
 To see how sodium uses these differences to enable signal transmission in nerve and muscle cells, see the article on diffusion.